The Best Theme Parks in Europe

 We’ll start with an old favourite for those living in the UK: Alton Towers.
 Located in Staffordshire, England, even if you’re not on vacation, this theme park is worth a visit.

-With plenty of major rides, including the famous Nemesis, Oblivion and Air rollercoasters, there’s definitely something to suit speed freaks in a safe environment.
-But with a number of other attractions – including a water park and a hotel – each member of your brood is sure to be entertained.
+With plenty of major rides there’s definitely something to suit speed freaks but with a number of other attractions – including a water park and a hotel – each member of your brood is sure to be entertained.